Artwork by Ira Joel Haber

 Pray tell, children, have ye heard of the midnight ride of Paul Revere?

-A Hollywood stuntman by trade, Paul worked for seventeen years in "the industry" before Disillusionment slammed home and he took off a ramblin' and a rollin' on a rootin' tootin' road trip cross-country to Boston, the place of this country's birth.
+A Hollywood stuntman by trade, Paul worked for 17 years in "the industry" before Disillusionment slammed home and he took off a ramblin' and a rollin' on a rootin' tootin' road trip cross-country to Boston, the place of this country's birth.
 Paul got a job as the town crier, and after a week he was a crying like the best of 'em, crying up and down the streets, on the T, telling folks when it was bedtime.
 But Paul fell victim to Temptation.
 A fellow crier convinced him to moonlight as a drag racer, and so at midnight, when the crier's shift traditionally ended, Paul and his compadre, his amigo, his head honcho of affairs and entanglements, dressed up in drag and drove off together into the Wilds of New Hampshire.

 (live free or die, Columbine is nigh)